Ctrl-Z Sampling: Scaling Diffusion Sampling with Controlled Random Zigzag Explorations: Methods

 To enable conditional diffusion models to escape local optimal, we propose a reward-guided sampling strategy that incorporates controlled backward exploration.
-Our approach detects potential suboptimal states using a reward model, then dynamically perturbs the latent trajectory through guided inversion steps of increasing strength.
+Our approach detects potential suboptimal states using a reward model, then dynamically perturbs the latent trajectory (\ie, the sequence of intermediate latent states ${x_t}$ produced by DDIM sampling) through guided inversion steps of increasing strength.
 This process forms a zigzag trajectory in the latent space, alternating between conditional refinement and noise-space exploration.